cabforum/smime/SBR.md

 2. **Acceptable Methods of Verification**: Acceptable methods of establishing the foregoing requirements for vetting documents are:

    A.  **Qualification of Third-Party Validator**: The CA MUST verify the professional status of the Third-Party Validator by directly contacting the authority responsible for registering or licensing such Third-Party Validators in the applicable jurisdiction;
-   B.  **Document Chain of Custody**: The Third-Party Validator MUST submit a statement to the CA which attests that they obtained the Vetting Documents submitted to the CA for the individual during a face-to-face meeting with the individual;
+   B.  **Document Chain of Custody**: The Third-Party Validator MUST submit a statement to the CA which attests that they obtained the Vetting Documents submitted to the CA for the Individual during a face-to-face meeting with the Individual;
    C.  **Verification of Attestation**: If the Third-Party Validator is not a Latin Notary, then the CA MUST confirm the authenticity of the vetting documents received from the Third-Party Validator.
 The CA MUST make a telephone call to the Third-Party Validator and obtain confirmation from them or their assistant that they performed the face-to-face validation.
 The CA MAY rely upon self-reported information obtained from the Third-Party Validator for the sole purpose of performing this verification process.
 In circumstances where the attestation is digitally signed, in a manner that confirms the authenticity of the documents, and the identity of the signer as verified by the CA in [Section 3.2.8.3](#3283-face-to-face-validation) (1)(A), no further verification of authenticity is required.

 ### 3.2.8.4 Independent confirmation From applicant